promptpanel/promptpanel/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/promptpanel/promptpanel/tree/main)

-This `./plugins` directory contains the community plugin agents found in Prompt Panel as well as a sample agent as a template for you to get started with your own development.
+This `./plugins` directory contains the community plugin agents found in PromptPanel as well as a sample agent as a template for you to get started with your own development.

 - The `./hello_agent` directory gives you some scaffolding for a sample agent.
 - The other community plugin agents give you references to sample from.